viktornikolov069/School-Database/README.md

 WHAT WORKS SO FAR

 1. The "Teacher" user can successfully register and login as well as use the option "1.
 Show User Info".
  - "2.
-Add Grade" option is to be made functional.
+Add Grade" option is not yet made functional.

 WHAT NEEDS TO BE DONE